cathy-kim95/cathy-kim95.github.io/essays/Journey_to_Software_Engineering.md

 ## Software Engineering

-To tell the truth, I do not know much of software engineering despite I am pursuing computer science.
+To tell the truth, I do not know much about software engineering despite I am pursuing computer science.
 Software engineering is a core course of the computer science major, and yet I do not know much of it.
-What I know about software engineering is that, it is a designing and developing software application that we useed in daily life.
-For instance, mobile applications is part of the software engineering.
-We use it everyday, but not knowing how is it works.
+What I know about software engineering is that it is designing and developing a software application that we used in daily life.
+For instance, mobile applications are part of software engineering.
+We use it every day, but not knowing how is it works.